Dontdrunk/ComfyUI-DD-Nodes/README-EN.md

 **Core Features:**
 - 🔍 **Prompt Search**: Search prompt names and content for quick location and filtering
 - 📁 **Import/Export**: JSON format prompt backup and sharing - share your prompts with others and import community prompts
-- 🏷️ **Tag System**: Organize prompts with up to 4 tags per prompt for easy categorization
-- 💾 **Auto Backup**: All prompt operations automatically save to JSON files for data persistence

 **Use Cases:**
 - Manage commonly used positive/negative prompt templates